ryusei-hayashi/spotify2midi/README.md

 # spotify2midi
-This package creates MIDI file from Spotify URL using Get Track's Audio Analysis of [Spotify Web API](https://developer.spotify.com/documentation/web-api).
+This package creates MIDI file from the Spotify URL using Get Track's Audio Analysis of [Spotify Web API](https://developer.spotify.com/documentation/web-api).

 ## Description
 This package creates MIDI file from Spotify URL.
-For example, the package creates [Twinkle Twinkle Little Star - Grand Piano Version.mid]() from [Twinkle Twinkle Little Star - Grand Piano Version](https://open.spotify.com/track/5Yx45WDFNYLFwj3pjtvfJ6).
-MIDI file is created in current directory by get_midi method of Spotify2Midi object. get_midi method has 7 arguments.
+For example, It creates [Twinkle Twinkle Little Star - Grand Piano Version.mid]() from [Twinkle Twinkle Little Star - Grand Piano Version](https://open.spotify.com/track/5Yx45WDFNYLFwj3pjtvfJ6).
+MIDI file is created in the current directory by get_midi method of Spotify2Midi object. get_midi method has seven arguments.

 ### get_midi
-* url: Enter Spotify URL of the music you want as MIDI file.
+* url: Enter Spotify URL you want as the MIDI file.
-* name: Enter name of MIDI file.
-Default is music name.
+* name: Enter MIDI file name.
+The default is the music name.
-* path: Enter directory where MIDI file is saved.
-Default is current directory.
+* path: Enter MIDI file directory.
+The default is the current directory.
-* limit: Enter natural number or real number between 0.0 and 1.0 to limit number of notes to write to MIDI file.
+* limit: Enter a natural number or real number between 0.0 and 1.0 to limit the number of notes to write to the MIDI file.
-  * For natural number, limit acts as Maximum Polyphony.
+  * For a natural number, limit acts as Maximum Polyphony.
-  * For real number, limit acts as Pronunciation Probability Threshold.
+  * For a real number, limit acts as Pronunciation Probability Threshold.
-* confidence: Enter real number between 0.0 and 1.0 to limit confidence of records to write to MIDI file.
+* confidence: Enter a real number between 0.0 and 1.0 to limit the confidence of records to write to the MIDI file.
-* base_note: Enter base note of MIDI file as natural number.
-Default is C4.
+* base_note: Enter MIDI file base note as a natural number.
+The default is C4.
-* offset: Enter offset of MIDI file.
-Default is 0.
+* offset: Enter MIDI file offset.
+The default is 0.

 ## Requirement
 * [spotipy](https://spotipy.readthedocs.io)